 RE/MAX first partnered with Children’s Miracle Network Hospitals in 1992 and has shown significant support to our patients ever since—most notably through their Miracle Home Program, their flagship fundraising initiative that provides associates the opportunity to make a donation on behalf of every transaction.
 In addition, local RE/MAX offices coordinate 5K runs, golf tournaments, and other special events benefiting LCH.
 The Pediatric Emergency Room at Levine Children’s Hospital, the first 24-hour pediatric emergency department in the region, is named in honor of RE/MAX.

-Speedway has been a partner of Children’s Miracle Network (CMN) Hospitals since 1991, of which Levine Children’s Hospital is a part.
+Speedway has been a partner of Children’s Miracle Network (CMN) Hospitals since 1991, including Levine Children’s Hospital locally.
 Since then, Speedway has raised millions of dollars for CMN hospitals nationwide.
 Speedway supports CMN Hospitals from the top-down, involving senior leadership as well store managers and associates.
-CMN Hospitals is Speedway’s single charitable focus within store operations, and we are grateful that Levine Children’s Hospital patients benefit from their employees’ and customers’ generosity.
+CMN Hospitals is Speedway’s single charitable focus within store operations, and we are grateful that Levine Children’s Hospital patients benefit from their employees’ and customers’ extraordinary generosity.

 Speedway Children's Charities